 I have mentioned in several entries here that I have observed reliable and popular older restaurants in this area being overlooked by bloggers, and by critics at the AJC or Creative Loafing, in favor of newer, trendier restaurants.
 To be sure, in many cases, like Big Shanty, the newcomer is presenting a really, really impressive product.
 Following trends and trying to catch the same audience as everybody else in this hobby, many of us flock to the same places.
 Older joints like this one, or a pile of other barbecue places that I could name, are just the places that people drive past without noticing.

-So despite being in business under this name for about twelve years, the only online discussion that I can find about it is John Bickford’s From My Table.
+So despite being in business under this name for about twelve years, the only online discussion that I can find about it is John Bickford’s From My Table (7/17: site down).
 Even the many barbecue bloggers that I follow who do not use Urbanspoon have not stopped by for a visit.
 For many years prior to its current incarnation, this place was known as Bell’s Barbecue.
 The family sold the business in late 2000.
 I can’t find any evidence that Bell’s made it onto anybody’s radar either, apart from sixty-eleven of those stupid, outdated area restaurant guides that Google still finds.
 I’d say that those things should be nuked from orbit instead of cluttering up my search results, but I did just learn that the very nearly defunct chain Red’s Backwoods BBQ once had an outlet in Kennesaw while trying to find some history of Bell’s, so I suppose they still serve some purpose.

 I honestly don’t remember who told me about Barbecue Street many years ago.
 Somebody mentioned it in 2004 or so, and I took the children for supper one evening.
 I thought that the food was pretty good, but there was something about their kids’ meals that I didn’t like or appreciate.
 On a tight budget then, and needing to save money via kids’ meal combos, whatever it was prompted me to pass on returning for quite some time.